Tepid interest in its cheap loans edges ECB towards printing money

 "Together with our other measures they create conditions that stimulate credit growth," he said.

-But many analysts are sceptical that this will happen because they say banks may in part use the fresh credit to repay previous ECB loans.
+But many analysts are skeptical that this will happen because they say banks may in part use the fresh credit to repay previous ECB loans.

 They see it instead as another reason for the ECB to print fresh money to buy government bonds, shoring up confidence as it pumps billions of euros into circulation.